Kobiiiii/My-Projects/README.md

 # My-Projects
-This repository shows the projects I've made in different languages along with the code inside of them.
+This repository shows the projects I've made in different languages and the code inside them.

-**Warning, these projects only contain the code for the projects**
+**Warning, these projects only contain the source code for the projects**